BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 This is where most of the money comes from to pay earners.

 What's in it for sponsors?
-If you are interested Sponsoring reach out here
+If you are interested in Sponsoring us, you can reach out to us here

 ## Tests

 Every lesson includes a test or trial at the end.
 Learners must pass this test to earn crypto.
 First you must study a lesson, and when you are ready you can take a test.

-Testing at the moment is done manually in our discord or telegram group.
+Testing at the moment is done manually in our Discord or Telegram groups.
 A tester will have a conversation with you, ask you questions, and ask you to complete exercises to prove you have learned the material.

 A test is available for this lesson.
-[Go here to take the test when you are ready!](t.me/learn_and_earn_crypto)
+[Go here to take the test when you are ready!](https://discord.gg/k2psXymRk3)